eworm-de/routeros-scripts/doc/capsman-rolling-upgrade.md

 Description
 -----------

-CAPsMAN can upgrate CAP devices.
+CAPsMAN can upgrade CAP devices.
 This script runs a rolling upgrade for out-of-date CAP devices.
 The idea is to have just a fraction of devices reboot at a time, having the others to serve wireless connectivity.

+Note that the script does not wait for the CAPs to reconnect, it just defers the upgrade commands.
+The more CAPs you have the more will upgrade in parallel.

 Requirements and installation
 -----------------------------